top of page

 HYPERMOBILITY

-Often, people with hypermobility issues are used to being in pain.
-People with EDS, HSD, POTS, dysautonomia, MCAS, and other disorders often experience joint pain, muscle pain, headaches, fatigue, cognitive issues, heart rate variability and dizziness, among other symptoms.
+People with hypermobility issues are often used to being in pain.
+EDS, HSD, POTS, dysautonomia, MCAS, and other disorders can cause joint pain, muscle pain, headaches, fatigue, cognitive issues, heart rate variability and dizziness, among other symptoms.

 Persons with hypermobility issues benefit from specific types of exercises to help them gain stability and core strength, improve grounding and prevent future injury.
 In addition, learning pacing techniques, postural training and support, lifestyle modification, assistive devices, pain relieving techniques and grade aerobic conditioning can assist people to improve mobility and enhance their quality of life.